TrackFormers Part 2: Enhanced Transformer-Based Models for High-Energy Physics Track Reconstruction: Improved methods

 \subsubsection{Masking and projection}

-The quadratic scaling of attention with hit count renders naive transformers impractical for full pixel-detector HL-LHC events (sequence lengths $> 6 \times 10^{4}$).
-We address this with a hybrid design that combines geometric projection, clustering, and FlexAttention to exploit tracking locality, reducing attention cost by up to $400\times$.
+The quadratic scaling of attention with hit count renders naive transformers impractical for full pixel-detector HL-LHC events.
+We address this with a hybrid design that combines geometric projection, clustering, and FlexAttention to exploit tracking locality.

-As shown in \Cref{fig:hit_projection}, hits are projected onto simplified detector surfaces to minimize track spread: a cylinder ($R = 91\,\mathrm{mm}$) for the barrel (using $R$--$\phi$, $z$ coordinates) and two planes ($z = \pm 920\,\mathrm{mm}$) for the endcaps (using $x,y$).
-For barrel regions, this makes tracks compact in $(R$--$\phi, z)$.
-For endcaps, cluster alignment is refined by reprojecting clusters over candidate $z$-vertex positions and selecting the $z$ that maximizes alignment.
+As shown in \Cref{fig:hit_projection}, hits are projected onto simplified detector surfaces to minimize track spread: a cylinder ($R = 91\,\mathrm{mm}$) for the barrel (using $R$--$\phi$, $z$ coordinates) and two planes ($z = \pm 920\,\mathrm{mm}$) for the endcaps (using $x,y$). $R$ and $z$ are manually tuned hyperparameters.
+Tracks appear more compact and are more accurately recognized once projected onto the barrel surface.
+Tracks that are projected onto endcaps are nearly parallel to the beamline and appear as tight clusters, even though the true $z$-vertex position of the event may deviate from the point of origin.
+For these tracks, cluster alignment is refined by re-projecting clusters over candidate $z$-vertex positions and selecting the $z$ that maximizes alignment.

-Light weight clustering (an iterative windowing algorithm developed by the authors) or DBSCAN is then applied on these projected surfaces to form local neighborhoods.
+Light weight clustering (an iterative windowing algorithm developed by the authors) or DBSCAN~\cite{dbscan2022} is then applied on these projected surfaces to form local neighborhoods.
 Clusters on the cylindrical surface define sparse block masks for FlexAttention, ensuring that only physically plausible hit pairs attend and reducing the effective attention matrix by up to $\sim 400\times$.
 Endcap clusters use the vertex-$z$ scan described above to sharpen alignment in the longitudinal direction.
 Clustering hyperparameters are tuned to maximize the reconstructible ratio, defined as tracks with $p_T > 0.9\,\mathrm{GeV}$, having $\geq 3$ hits, and $\geq 50\%$ of those hits in a single cluster.
 Block masks are precomputed and cached for efficient reuse during training.

-The encoder is a PyTorch Transformer with FlexAttention (12 layers, 4 heads, hidden dimension $192$, feed-forward dimension $384$).
+The encoder is a PyTorch~\cite{paszke2019pytorch} Transformer with FlexAttention (12 layers, 4 heads, hidden dimension $192$, feed-forward dimension $384$).
 Input $(x,y,z)$ hits are projected, clustered, and normalized.
 Training used AdamW with \texttt{bfloat16} mixed precision on NVIDIA H100s, gradient clipping, and an adaptive learning rate schedule.
 The model was trained on 8\,658 TrackML events with 96 validation and 96 test events.